Today, more than ever, our abilities to work remotely are being tested (a.k.a Corona Pandemic)

-Switching to a unified platform is not trivial and there are a number things you should to take into account along this process:
+Switching to a unified platform is not trivial and there are a number of things you should take into account along this process:

-- The platform should be accessible and comfortable to all members on all sites.
-Make sure that things like accessibility and response time will not make it frustrating to work for testers on remote locations.
+- The platform should be accessible and comfortable for all members on all sites.
+Make sure that things like accessibility and response time will not make it frustrating to work for testers in remote locations.

 - Organize the information in ways that will let all engineers access the information from all the teams and be able to leverage it for their own work.

 Once you are working on a single platform find ways to encourage people to access and use the information from the other teams.
 This will help the team to relate to one another and will trigger a direct feedback process between the teams.